danp0kes/betabank-ml/README.md

 # Beta Bank Customer Retention Model

 ## The Problem
 Beta Bank customers are leaving little by little each month.
 The bank determined it's cheaper to save existing customers than to attract new ones.
-Knowing which customers will leave soon is an tool that Beta Bank would find valuable.
-This way they can target the right customers before they decide to leave.
+Knowing which customers will leave soon would be a valuable tool to help Beta Bank target the right customers before they decide to leave.

 ## Prediction Model
 Beta Bank hopes a sufficent prediction model can be made.
 It's sufficiency depends if a an F1 score of at least 0.59 is attained.
 The AUR-ROC metric will also be compared.
 Client behaviour including whether they have terminated their contract or not has been provided.
 A description of data follows.

 ## Data Description

-### Features

 `RowNumber` — data string index